davidstutz/superpixel-benchmark/docs/BUILDING.md

 Installs [Cmake](https://cmake.org/), [Boost](http://www.boost.org/), [OpenCV](http://opencv.org/),
 [GLog](https://github.com/google/glog), `libpng`, `libpng++` and [CImg](http://cimg.eu/)

+Also see `.travis.yml` for details on building on a fresh Ubuntu 14.04 installation!

 To compile the evaluation code including the superpixel algorithms recommended in [1].